The Objective Past of a Quantum Universe: Redundant Records of Consistent Histories: Introduction

 It has long been recognized that records may play a key role in identifying the quasiclassical domain \cite{ZurekTime, Zurek1982, Gell-Mann1990b, Gell-Mann1993, Halliwell1999, Dodd2003}.
+We say a record of one system exists in another system when a measurement of the latter can provide information about the state of the former, a property that can be quantified by the mutual information between the two \cite{Zurek2009}.
 When a system decoheres, records about its state (in the pointer basis) are created in the environment.
 Intuitively, \emph{sequences} of records created at different times -- either deliberately by an apparatus or accidentally, but inevitably, by a natural environment -- will similarly decohere a preferred set of histories, analogous to the preferred set of pointer states.
 Indeed, for any consistent set of histories of a pure global state, Gell-Mann and Hartle pointed out that, at least formally, records of the history must exist in the state as a whole \cite{Gell-Mann1993}.
 Here, ``global'' refers to everything: both the system and its environment, which can encompass the whole universe.
 This argument guarantees only the existence of \emph{one} record, however.
 Without a stronger principle for identifying a preferred set (which Gell-Mann and Hartle explore), this formal record will generally correspond to a highly complicated observable involving the entire global state, completely inaccessible to a realistic observer inside the Universe described by that global state.
-(An example illustrating the delocalized nature of such records can be found in the appendix.)
+(An example illustrating the delocalized nature of such records can be found in the Appendix.)
 Moreover, when the global state is mixed, there need be no record at all.

 Establishing realistic records will require something more.
 It has been noted that the decoherence of a quantum system is connected to the production of a record about that system in the environment \cite{Zurek1981, Zurek1982, Halliwell1999}, but the ability of \emph{many} observers to infer the state of the system by sampling an environment is predicated on \emph{redundant records} -- a property of some global states that does not follow merely from decoherence (or consistency).